Avalors/RISC-V-Team2/docs/personal_statements/elson_statement.md

 - Investigate more use of the co-authoring function on GitHub for clearer contribution tracking.
 - Using squashed commits so we can still commit without affecting the main branch history.
-- We should have used tags instead of branches for our different versions
+- We should have used tags instead of branches for our different versions but branches might have worked for us based on the delegation of our work in doing pipeline whilst someone else works on cache and further enhancements